How meetings work

 Members of the public may attend meetings of the Council.
 Due to Covid-19 restrictions, when meetings are held remotely via the MS Teams platform persons wishing to attend need to register with the meetings administrator by e-mailing email@example.com by close of business on the Friday preceding the meeting.

 In every year in which a local election is held the annual meeting shall be held on the fourteenth day after the polling day.

 In every other year the annual meeting shall be on such day as is decided on by resolution of the council and so decided in accordance with schedule 10 of the Local Government Act 2001.

 The budget meeting shall be held during the period prescribed by regulations for that purpose.

-The quorum for a meeting of the council shall be nine members.
+The quorum for a meeting of the council shall be eight members.

 If a quorum is not present within 45 minutes after the time fixed for the meeting (or any time during the meeting) the business shall stand postponed to the next meeting.

 The order of business at all but special or annual meetings and budget meetings shall, subject to the provisions of any enactment, be as follows: